 The primary growing season is July through September.
 Therefore, depending on forage conditions, stocking rates and/or grazing periods for offered units may be adjusted as late as the pre-bid tour and auction date.

-If you have any questions, please contact James Christensen, Supervisory Rangeland Management Specialist via mobile phone (575)644-8635, or Ray Lister Supervisory Natural Resource Specialist at (575)525-4367.
+If you have any questions, please contact James Christensen, Supervisory Rangeland Management Specialist via mobile phone (575) 644-8635, or Don McClure, Assistant District Manager, Division of Renewable Resources, at (575) 525-4366.